 I get many questions around Log Insight calculations, including how large to size a Log Insight instance/cluster, how much storage is necessary to meet retention requirements, and how much network bandwidth is used.
 I typically point people to the Log Insight getting started document, but this only provides part of the information and requires manual calculations to answer all the common questions.
 As such, I have put together a Log Insight calculator!

-For the first version of this calculator I have created a Google Spreadsheet.
-The spreadsheet consists of two tabs, the first can be used for properly sizing Log Insight and the second can be used to determine network and storage utilization.
-To use the spreadsheet just fill in the information asked under the “*** INPUT: FILL ME IN ***” section.
+For the first version of this calculator, I have created a Google Spreadsheet.
+The spreadsheet consists of two tabs, the first can be used for properly sizing Log Insight, and the second can be used to determine network and storage utilization.
+To use the spreadsheet, just fill in the information asked under the “*** INPUT: FILL ME IN ***” section.

-A couple technical details:
+A couple of technical details:

 - Given that this is a Google document, this means two people cannot use the spreadsheet at the same time or may step on one another.
-I suspect this will not be a major issue and people can always use the group chat.
+I suspect this will not be a major issue, and people can always use the group chat.

 The last and most important point I would like to bring up is: please provide feedback!
-If you believe the numbers need to be tweaked comment here or on the Google Spreadsheet.
+If you believe the numbers need to be tweaked, comment here or on the Google Spreadsheet.
 Want to see more calculations?
 Let me know.
 This calculator can only get as good as the feedback it receives.

 With that, here is the link to the Log Insight calculator.

-© 2014 – 2016, Steve Flanders.
+© 2014 – 2021, Steve Flanders.
 All rights reserved.